Idrimi/ble-wifi-provision/README.md

 ## Contents

 - **ble-creds-server.py**
-  A Python GATT server (dbus-next + trio) that advertises over BLE and exposes two write-only characteristics for SSID & password.
+  A Python GATT server (dbus-next + asyncio) that advertises over BLE and exposes two write-only characteristics for SSID & password.

 - **ble-wifi-provision.sh**
   A shell wrapper that runs the GATT server, captures credentials, and uses `nmcli` to connect to Wi-Fi.